mendix/docs/content/howto/security/set-up-your-first-multi-tenant-app.md

 ### 4.2 Performance

-When you are building an app, you can create complex domain model structures.
-When entities are referenced over numerous entities to your Tenant entity you can imagine that your Xpath will become quite large.
+When you are building an app, you can find yourself in creating complex domain model structures.
+When an entity is referenced via numerous entities to your Tenant entity you can imagine that your Xpath will become quite large.
 This will result in large SQL queries which will cost performance.
+A solution for this can be to add an additional reference directly between your entity and the Tenant entity.
+This way you can limit your Xpath to this path and it will boost your performance.